opennetworkinglab/aether-docs/onramp/inspect.rst

 .. code-block::

-   $ make monitoring-install
+   $ make monitor-install
-   $ make monitoring-load
+   $ make monitor-load
    $  ...
-   $ make monitoring-uninstall
+   $ make monitor-uninstall

 In both cases, installing the component is a two-step process: first the microservices that implement the component are instantiated on